kubernetes/website/docs/admin/federation/index.md

 ## Prerequisites

-This guide assumes that we have a running Kubernetes cluster.
+This guide assumes that you have a running Kubernetes cluster.
 If not, then head over to the [getting started guides](/docs/getting-started-guides/) to bring up a cluster.

-This guide also assumes that we have a Kubernetes release [downloaded from here](/docs/getting-started-guides/binary_release/), extracted into a directory and all the commands in this guide are run from that directory.
+This guide also assumes that you have a Kubernetes release [downloaded from here](/docs/getting-started-guides/binary_release/), extracted into a directory and all the commands in this guide are run from that directory.